brettXX/PrecisTinyOled/README.md

 oled.progressBar([x], [y], [width], [progress %]);   // Draw progress bar starting at [x],[y] spanning the [width] using the [progress % (0-100)].
 ```
 ### Notes
+Obviously, drawing to an oled works best at the fastest possible speeds.
+This means that as long as all connected I2C devices are compatible with 400000, that setting should be used.
+Likewise, an ATtiny device should be clocked at 16MHz for optimal speed, but 8MHz will also work.
+It multiple oleds are connected, you need only set the I2C speed once.

 The best scaling factors for text and icons is 1 to 4 (x1 to x4).
 The basic text scale is 4x8 pixels, while icons are 8x8.
 This means that a scale of 2 would make 8x16 pixels for text or 16x16 pixels for icons.
 The larger the scale, the slower the render.
 Images cannot be scaled.

+The current position for text placement is stored in the currX and currY variables (oled.currX and oled.currY).
+The print, number, icon, and image methods associate any y values with the closest page.

 Since the text font is designed to conserve space, it is very minimalistic.
 As such, it is blocky, narrow, and lacks lower-case letters.
 If you wish to use more-defined characters, custom icons can be created for 8x8, while bitmaps can be created for large sizes if only a few are needed on the display.

+The following Icons are pre-set: iFILL (fill 8x8), iSHADE (dither 8x8), and iNULL (clear 8x8).

 Both the print and number methods require a char string, so int, long, and float would have to be converted first, such as by using dtostrf or itoa:
 ```cpp